Santa Barbara City College Interior Design

 About the space

 “While creating this space I was imagining people who can use it.
-I saw people who come here to rest and relax, to chat with friends or enjoy an interesting book alone.
+As I saw people who came here to rest and relax, to chat with friends or enjoy an interesting book alone.
 I was creating the space what has feelings of coziness and warmth.
 I chose Eclectic style which is perfect decision if you like few styles and want to mix old and new, luxe and humble, showy and quiet in one interior.
-I my case I combined Rustic, Loft and Organic trends.

 My design is based on contrast.
 First of all, contrast of colors.
 I fell in love with those chairs because of their color.
 It’s so deep, intense and juicy.
 So chairs are a color accent in our space.
 I set them of with complementary colors – rich blue and green; and added more earthy and nature tones as brown, black, beige.